 Spicy Green Chile Mexican Casserole with Ground Beef, Black Beans, and Tomatoes

 This Spicy Green Chile Mexican Casserole is a delicious dinner option that’s gluten-free, low-glycemic, and South Beach Diet phase one!
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Diet-Type Index to find more recipes like this one.

 This recipe was definitely inspired by the Layered Mexican Casserole with Chicken, Green Chiles, Pinto Beans, and Cheese, but if you’ve tried that one I think you will find this recipe is quite different.
 I do warn you that this casserole is definitely spicier, which is one reason it tastes so great with a dollop of low-fat sour cream, but if you’re cooking for a family I’ll share how to tone down the heat.